Canadian Personal Finance Blog

-My wife a couple of days ago took on the daunting task of creating a space for a gas fitter to come in and work on a new project in our house.
-Our back room in our basement was very cluttered and there was no way anyone could get anywhere safely, so she took on the task of attempt to clear a space in the chaos.
+My wife, a while ago, took on the daunting task of creating a space for a gas fitter to come in and work on a new project in our house.
+Our back room in our basement was a mess.
+There was no way anyone could get anywhere safely.
+My wife took on the task of attempt to declutter the chaos.

-I came home and was very impressed with the work done and the amount that was being thrown out (although there still is a great deal to dispose of) in some industrial strength garbage bags.
-The area was swept and cleared so that the work could be done without fear of anyone breaking a leg attempt to scale “mount crap”.
+I came home and was very impressed with the work done and the amount that was being thrown out.
+The area was very clean.

 My wife was not impressed when the workman finally showed up and was able to do all the work needed on the main floor of our house and went nowhere near the basement.